iamAliAsgharKhan/ml-portfolio/README.md

 ---

+Great observation!
+Since your first two projects are hosted on Kaggle and involve specific machine learning models, while the latest one is a complete end-to-end system, you can organize your portfolio to highlight the distinction between **Model-Based Projects** and **End-to-End Systems**.
+Here's an updated structure:

+---

 ## Projects

-You can explore my **Kaggle Portfolio** to see the machine learning projects I've worked on:
+### Model-Based Projects

+These projects showcase my expertise in building machine learning models and analyzing data for specific tasks:

 - [Sentiment Analysis of Restaurant Reviews](https://www.kaggle.com/code/ialiasghar/sentiment-analysis-of-restaurant-reviews): Built a sentiment analysis model using Natural Language Processing (NLP) techniques to classify restaurant reviews as positive or negative.
-- [Plant Growth Milestone Prediction Using Environmental Factors](https://www.kaggle.com/code/ialiasghar/plant-growth-milestone-prediction-using-environmen): I analyzed environmental factors like sunlight, temperature, and humidity, and built multiple models to predict plant growth milestones and identify optimal growing conditions.
+- [Plant Growth Milestone Prediction Using Environmental Factors](https://www.kaggle.com/code/ialiasghar/plant-growth-milestone-prediction-using-environmen): Analyzed environmental factors like sunlight, temperature, and humidity, and built multiple models to predict plant growth milestones and identify optimal growing conditions.

+### End-to-End Systems

+These projects demonstrate my ability to build complete systems for real-world applications:

+- [Groq-Powered RAG Webapp for Obsidian Files](https://github.com/iamAliAsgharKhan/Groq-Powered-RAG-Webapp-for-Obsidian-Files): Developed a web application using Groq's LLM for retrieval-augmented generation (RAG) to query and interact with Obsidian Markdown files.
+The system includes Markdown file indexing, context-aware query responses, real-time reindexing, and a responsive web-based interface.

 ---